Hunter Education Requirement

-If you plan to purchase a Missouri firearms permit or you are acting as an adult mentor, you MUST first complete an approved hunter-education certification program and provide proof of completion UNLESS:
+If you plan to hunt during a Missouri firearms season or you are acting as an adult mentor, you MUST first complete an approved hunter-education certification program and provide proof of completion UNLESS:

-- You are 15 years or younger and will be hunting with a properly licensed adult mentor 18 years of age or older.
+- You are 15 years or younger and will be hunting with a properly permitted adult mentor 18 years of age or older.

 - You were born before Jan.
 1, 1967.

-- You are 16 or older and have purchased an Apprentice Hunter Authorization and will be hunting with a properly licensed adult mentor 18 years of age or older.
+- You are 16 or older and have purchased an Apprentice Hunter Authorization and will be hunting with a properly permitted adult mentor 18 years of age or older.

 - You are the landowner or lessee hunting on land you own or upon which you reside.